ludwick/octopress-basic-comments/README.md

 This gem provides an Octopress Ink plugin with includes and configuration to support basic comments on blogs.

+NOTE: I am not really using this anymore as I'm removing octopress from my blog.
+I tended not to use the features that octopress gave over bare jekyll so it was more of a frustration than anything.

 ## Installation

 Add this line to your application's Gemfile: